The Classic Afternoon Tea

 Afternoon tea continued to become a fashionable social event in which upper-class society women would change into long gowns, gloves and hats for their afternoon tea which was usually served in the drawing room between four and five o’clock.

-My wife and I enjoyed a delicious Afternoon Tea called The Countess, in the spacious and elegant Trevelyan Restaurant overlooking the stunning Italian gardens.
+My wife and I enjoyed a delicious Afternoon Tea in the spacious and elegant Trevelyan Restaurant overlooking the stunning Italian gardens.
 From our table placed directly next to the large open windows, framed with ceiling to floor curtains, I could look out over the beautiful gardens and across the golf course to distant fields and hills, over thirty miles away.

 The tea was delivered in an authentic setting by friendly and welcoming serving staff.
 Our tall elegant cake stand contained a selection of luxury finger sandwiches and open rolls with homemade scones, nestled on the top plate.
 Small glass pots spread around the base were filled with the finest jam and clotted cream.